gleblubecki/gleblubecki/README.md

-<h1>👋 Hey!
+<h2>👋 Hey!
 I'm a beginner iOS Developer based in in Minsk!.
-Here's a little about me:</h1>
+Here's a little about me:</h2>

-<h2>📱 iOS Development - I started training quite recently, but I have already made several applications using various technologies!</h2>
+###📱 iOS Development - I started training quite recently, but I have already made several applications using various technologies!

 About me: